Basically, before these works came along, a genre either didn't exist, or was niche. Then after these works, either the genre became popular

 - Babylon 5, along with The X-Files, popularized the Myth Arc in live-action television series: Babylon 5 did it better, but it was the The X-Files that took it mainstream.

-- Big Brother, while not the first Reality Show of its type launched it.
-It was itself based off The Truman Show
+- Big Brother, while not the first Reality Show of its type, popularized it.
+It was itself based off The Truman Show.

 - Seinfeld, aside from being unfunny, isn't all that far removed from the other Slice of Life TV shows and webcomics that followed.